5 Actions

 Put together your “IRA team” and begin learning and sharing about the opportunities for your district within the Inflation Reduction Act (start here!).
 Initially, this might include your CFO and facilities director.
 Over time, the group might include Superintendents, members of your school board or school building committees, CFOs, CBOs, facilities managers, school and municipal sustainability leaders, utility representatives, and private sector entities with whom you partner on facilities design, construction, and decision-making.
 You may also want to identify a budget for professional services (tax counsel, accounting, energy credit experts, etc.) to support your district staff with claiming these credits.

-If your school or district put certain clean energy equipment into service into service during a fiscal year that started after December 31, 2022, you are likely eligible to claim clean energy tax credits.
+If your school or district put certain clean energy equipment into service after December 31, 2022, you are likely eligible to claim clean energy tax credits.
 To learn more, check out “How do schools get reimbursed by the Federal government?” and don’t forget to tell us about the investments your school made that qualify for reimbursement through the Inflation Reduction Act.

 • 1) Complete the registration process electronically through the IRS elective pay portal